ifthenpay/memberpress-payment-addon/readme.txt

 == Description ==

 ifthenpay does not offer built-in recurring billing.
 This plugin makes recurring memberships work by creating simple, easy-to-understand payment periods.
-When a period is paid, the membership continues; if not paid, MemberPress marks that period as "Lapsed" and the system waits for the end-customer to Update their subscription by making a manual payment for the next computed period.
+When a period is paid, the membership continues; if not paid, MemberPress marks that period as "Lapsed" and the system waits for the end-customer to "Update" their subscription by making a manual payment for the next computed period.
 Periods are computed sequentially so customers never lose paid time — the next period is only created after the previous one is completed.
 An admin may also change the subscription status if needed.

 In plain terms you get:
 * One-time payments and recurring memberships (period engine)